nglmercer/bun_plugins/src/trigger_system/vscode-extension/README.md

 Official VS Code extension for the **Agnostic Trigger System**.
 This extension provides rich language support for YAML-based trigger rules, making it easier to build, debug, and maintain complex event-driven logic.

+## 🌟 Overview

+The **Trigger System** is a protocol-agnostic, event-driven engine designed to execute dynamic logic in real-time.
+This extension transforms VS Code into a first-class IDE for writing these rules by providing deep integration with the system's schema and data context.

+Whether you are building complex game mechanics, payment workflows, or IoT automation, this extension ensures your rules are syntactically correct and perfectly typed before they ever reach production.

 ## Features

 ### 🔍 Real-time Validation